West Central Tigers AA Bantams to host Provincials - Sylvan Lake News

 The West Central Tigers AA Bantam hockey team will host Provincials to be held in Sylvan Lake March 19 – 22.

-Head coach Chad Beagle is excited about the fact his team will host Provincials, but he is determined the Tigers will qualify by winning the north division and then going on to win the overall league championship.
+Head Coach Chad Beagle is excited his team will host Provincials, but he is determined the Tigers will qualify by winning the north division and then going on to win the overall league championship.

-“That was our goal and the beginning of the season,” he said.
+“That was our goal at the beginning of the season,” he said.
 “I think we have a good chance.
 We are only behind Olds and we have a winning record against that team.”

 The Tigers are presently sitting with 23 wins, four losses and five ties.